ARM Neoverse: Neoverse N1

 Neoverse N1 implements the ARMv8.2-A instruction set.

 The Ampere Altra (2-socket 80-core) and AWS Graviton2 (64-core) CPU platforms are based on Neoverse N1 cores and were released in 2020.

 Neoverse N2

 The Neoverse N2 (code named Perseus) is derived from the Cortex-A710 and implements the ARMv9.0-A instruction set.
+It was officially announced by Arm on September 22, 2020.
+On August 28, 2023, Arm announced the Neoverse CSS N2 (Genesis), a customizable CPU subsystem implementation by Arm to reduce the time to market for customers.
+Microsoft Azure Cobalt 100 128 Core CPU and Alibaba Yitian 710 use Neoverse N2.

+Notable changes from the Neoverse N1: